GomJulio12/GomJulio12/README.md

-- 👋 Hi, I’m Julio Gomez (@GomJulio12)
+- 👋 Hi, I’m Julio Gomez :octocat:
+- :mortar_board: I'm currently studying a degree in Software Eng.
-- 👀 I’m interested in ...
+- 👀 I'm interested in learning about Frontend web design.
-- 🌱 I’m currently learning ...
+- 🌱 I'm currently learning Html, Css and Javascript.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 GomJulio12/GomJulio12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.